-Yes, water is not a food, but it’s an important item that should be on top of your list.
-You should consider storing club soda in your pantry because it lasts for an indefinite period, it helps relieve constipation and it will make the kids happy (you can add various ingredients to it and give it a nice flavor, it will successfully replace the soda that kids like.
+Yes, water is not food, but it’s an important item that should be on top of your list.
+You should consider storing club soda in your pantry because it lasts for an indefinite period.
+It helps to relieve constipation, and it will make the kids happy.
+You can add various ingredients to it and give it a sweet flavor.
+It will successfully replace the soda that kids like.

-Related reading: Harvesting rainwater.
+Related reading: Harvesting rainwater

-Tea, Coffee and Bouillon
+Tea, Coffee, and Bouillon

 Canned and dehydrated meats